A Survey of Continual Reinforcement Learning: Abstract

 \section{Abstract}

 Reinforcement Learning (RL) is an important machine learning paradigm for solving sequential decision-making problems.
 Recent years have witnessed remarkable progress in this field due to the rapid development of deep neural networks.

 However, the success of RL currently relies on extensive training data and computational resources.
 In addition, RL’s limited ability to generalize across tasks restricts its applicability in dynamic and real-world environments.
 With the arisen of Continual Learning (CL), Continual Reinforcement Learning (CRL) has emerged as a promising research direction to address these limitations by enabling agents to learn continuously, adapt to new tasks, and retain previously acquired knowledge.

 In this survey, we provide a comprehensive examination of CRL, focusing on its core concepts, challenges, and methodologies.
 Firstly, we conduct a detailed review of existing works, organizing and analyzing their metrics, tasks, benchmarks, and scenario settings.
 Secondly, we propose a new taxonomy of CRL methods, categorizing them into four types from the perspective of knowledge storage and/or transfer.
-Finally, our analysis highlights the unique challenges of CRL and provides practical insights into future directions. \footnote{This work has been submitted to the IEEE for possible publication.
-Copyright may be transferred without notice, after which this version may no longer be accessible.}
+Finally, our analysis highlights the unique challenges of CRL and provides practical insights into future directions.